stackbit-projects/ktapson-website-dade9/content/_index.md

       conceptual models of scientific subjectivity.
 Overlapping my work on this book, I co-edited the expansive Coolidge-Mayer correspondence, which extends across three decades.
-A key portion of the correspondence is forthcoming (Fall 2022) from University of New Mexico Press as *The Correspondence of Bernadette Mayer and Clark Coolidge, 1979-82.*
+A key portion of the correspondence is forthcoming (Fall 2022) as *The Correspondence of Bernadette Mayer and Clark Coolidge, 1979-82.*

-      My next book project, tentatively titled * name for relation between human and animal*:* Elemental Poetics for Everyday Shapes *follows a series of creature relationships that involve anthropocentric intervention in various ways: ants, beetles, flies, snakes. through webs of science and art, folding the book onto its body - ants, beetles, flies, snakes - borrowing practices - poets working with language against the book as a unit of inquiry develop a mode of chemical inquiry that science (with its exclusion of \_*\_) - including but not limited to scientific practices - and it's this mode of artistic research that has implications for how the nonhuman world - folding environments onto their bodies - synaesthesia - how different concepts of the laboratory and the model organism get defined in the practices of -- the animal, elemental, to make materials beyond the natural - while genetic manipulation represents one trajectory of laboratory practice \_, then \_* represents a   even in simple situations complicate the relationships between creature relationships and and environments that ostensibly surround them - how certain features of the laboratory models get mobilized in public space - ecologies of chemical effect - environmentally produced shapes - critiques of the periodic table of elements, its order and organization - how humans function as model organisms - One key aspect of the Anthropocene is the way it projects the accumulation of human activity into the environment.
+      My next book project, tentatively titled *Elemental Poetics for Everyday Shapes* begins at the scale of the rethinking how nonhuman - how knowledge of \__\_ returns to the scale of \__\__ fo*llows a series of creature relationships that involve anthropocentric intervention in various ways: ants, beetles, flies, snakes. through webs of science and art, folding the book onto its body - ants, beetles, flies, snakes - borrowing practices - poets working with language against the book as a unit of inquiry develop a mode of chemical inquiry that science (with its exclusion of \_*\_) - including but not limited to scientific practices - and it's this mode of artistic research that has implications for how the nonhuman world - folding environments onto their bodies - synaesthesia - how different concepts of the laboratory and the model organism get defined in the practices of -- the animal, elemental, to make materials beyond the natural - while genetic manipulation represents one trajectory of laboratory practice \_, then \_\* represents a   even in simple situations complicate the relationships between creature relationships and and environments that ostensibly surround them - how certain features of the laboratory models get mobilized in public space - ecologies of chemical effect - environmentally produced shapes - critiques of the periodic table of elements, its order and organization - how humans function as model organisms - One key aspect of the Anthropocene is the way it projects the accumulation of human activity into the environment.
 Performing modes of environmental synthesis across temporalities that places artistic in charge of scientific modes of observation.
 How these relationships, in science, represent.
-Argues that Thinking laboratory science otherwise within the everyday. -- unreactive in the body -- how the incorporation of environments onto the body (physically, biochemically, radioactively etc) can bring humans in relation to animals in alternative ways -
+Argues that Thinking laboratory science otherwise within the everyday. -- unreactive in the body -- how the incorporation of environments onto the body (physically, biochemically, radioactively etc) can bring humans in relation to animals in alternative ways -\* name for relation between human and animal - what kind of knowledge you can gain -
   - title: A Cat
     section_id: cat
     type: section_content